 Options for beginners and seasoned golfers are many and varied.
 The Hualalai Golf Course is set among black lava fields, while the Mauna Kea Golf Course is one of Hawaii’s finest.
 The pair of Mauna Kea Golf Resorts are also deservedly popular.

-The national park also offers the Crater Rim Drive and the Chain of Craters Road, passing steam vents and lava fields.
-There’s also Thurston Lava Tube or Nāhuku, the Jaggar Museum with a Halema'uma'u Crater viewpoint, and lots of hiking trails.
+The national park also offers the Crater Rim Drive and the Chain of Craters Road, which pass steam vents and lava fields.
+Thurston Lava Tube or Nāhuku, the Jaggar Museum with a Halema'uma'u Crater viewpoint, and many hiking trails are also available.

 Other things to do on the Big Island: The Big Island also offers natural attractions such as Akaka Falls State Park, the Mauna Kea volcano, Rainbow Falls, the Hawaii Tropical Botanical Garden, and Kaumana Caves.
 Historic sites of interest, meanwhile, include Hulihe‘e Palace, Liliʻuokalani Gardens, and Pu'ukohola Heiau National Historic Site.

-Pu'uhonua O Honaunau and Kaloko-Honokohau National Historical Parks tick all the boxes, offering an appealing blend of historic, natural and cultural attractions.
-The island also has deluxe resorts, and a range of cafes and restaurants serving local dishes and international cuisine.
+Pu'uhonua O Honaunau and Kaloko-Honokohau National Historical Parks tick all the boxes, offering an appealing blend of historical, natural, and cultural attractions.
+The island also has deluxe resorts and a range of cafes and restaurants serving local dishes and international cuisine.

 Big Island Climate: The Big Island is generally warmer and drier than other Hawaiian islands such as Oahu and Maui.
 All year round temperatures are hot, with highs between 27°C and 31°C. There are variations, of course, across the relatively large island.